arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 Minikube wraps Kubernetes in a Virtual Machine, so it needs an hypervisor: VirtualBox or KVM.
 Since I do my tests on a small portable computer, I prefer to use the lighter virtualization solution: KVM.

-Follow this guide to install it on Ubuntu.
+Follow this guide to install it on Ubuntu:

 #### 1. Check that your CPU supports hardware virtualization